ICJIA/icjia-accessibility-portal/content/faqs.md

 **Practical steps for all roles:**

 **1. Get trained:**
-- **Take accessibility training** — Many free resources are available; see [Where can I learn more about accessibility?](#getting-help-where-can-i-learn-more-about-accessibility)
+- **Take accessibility training** — Many free resources are available; see [Where can I learn more about accessibility?](#getting-help-where-can-i-learn-more-about-accessibility).
-- **Learn the basics for your role** — You don't need to be an expert in everything, but you need to know your responsibilities
+- **Learn the basics for your role** — You don't need to be an expert in everything, but you need to know your responsibilities.
-- **Stay current** — Standards evolve; check Illinois DoIT guidance periodically
+- **Stay current** — Standards evolve; check Illinois DoIT guidance periodically.

 **2. Use the right tools:**
-- **Use accessibility checkers** — Microsoft Word, Adobe Acrobat, browser extensions like WAVE or axe
+- **Use accessibility checkers** — Microsoft Word, Adobe Acrobat, browser extensions like WAVE or axe.
-- **Use accessible templates** — Don't create documents from scratch
+- **Use accessible templates** — Don't create documents from scratch.
-- **Test your work** — Keyboard navigation, screen reader testing, color contrast checks
+- **Test your work** — Keyboard navigation, screen reader testing, color contrast checks.

 **3. Document your efforts:**
-- **Keep records of training completed** — Certificates, course completion, workshops attended
+- **Keep records of training completed** — Certificates, course completion, workshops attended.
-- **Document testing performed** — Accessibility reports, test results, issues identified and fixed
+- **Document testing performed** — Accessibility reports, test results, issues identified and fixed.
-- **Track time spent on accessibility** — If accessibility work is taking significant time, document it
+- **Track time spent on accessibility** — If accessibility work is taking significant time, document it.

 **4. Communicate and escalate:**
-- **Ask questions when unsure** — Contact your accessibility coordinator, web developer, or Illinois DoIT
+- **Ask questions when unsure** — Contact your accessibility coordinator, web developer, or Illinois DoIT.
-- **Flag accessibility barriers** — If a tool, vendor, or process creates barriers, report it
+- **Flag accessibility barriers** — If a tool, vendor, or process creates barriers, report it.
-- **Don't stay silent** — If you're being pressured to skip accessibility steps, escalate to your manager or accessibility coordinator
+- **Don't stay silent** — If you're being pressured to skip accessibility steps, escalate to your manager or accessibility coordinator.

 **5. Follow agency policies:**
-- **If your agency has accessibility policies, follow them** — Policies exist to protect both the agency and you
+- **If your agency has accessibility policies, follow them** — Policies exist to protect both the agency and you.
-- **Participate in accessibility initiatives** — Audits, remediation efforts, policy development
+- **Participate in accessibility initiatives** — Audits, remediation efforts, policy development.
-- **Take complaints seriously** — If someone reports an accessibility issue with your content, address it promptly
+- **Take complaints seriously** — If someone reports an accessibility issue with your content, address it promptly.

 **What doesn't protect you:**

 - **"Nobody told me"** — After April 2026, lack of awareness is not a defense.
-Seek training if you haven't received it
+Seek training if you haven't received it.
 - **"I didn't have time"** — Accessibility is not optional.
-If you're being given impossible deadlines, escalate to management
+If you're being given impossible deadlines, escalate to management.
-- **"The vendor made me do it"** — You're responsible for the output, even if you're using third-party tools
+- **"The vendor made me do it"** — You're responsible for the output, even if you're using third-party tools.
-- **"I thought someone else would fix it"** — Accessibility must be built in from the start
+- **"I thought someone else would fix it"** — Accessibility must be built in from the start.

 **The bottom line for everyone:**

-- **You won't be personally sued** — ADA Title II targets the agency, not individual employees
+- **You won't be personally sued** — ADA Title II targets the agency, not individual employees.
-- **But accessibility is part of your job** — It's a professional responsibility, not optional
+- **But accessibility is part of your job** — It's a professional responsibility, not optional.
-- **Document good faith effort** — Show that you're trying to meet accessibility standards
+- **Document good faith effort** — Show that you're trying to meet accessibility standards.
-- **Seek help when needed** — You don't have to know everything, but you need to know when to ask for help
+- **Seek help when needed** — You don't have to know everything, but you need to know when to ask for help.

 **References:**